-Now that you’ve identified the basket of the elements of the problem.
-Now, look into each basket.
-You will understand the possible causes and then suggest practical solutions.
-Looking deeper into these baskets will reveal inconsistencies, out of place and reconcile, rework and resolve inaccurate information.
+Now that you’ve identified the basket of the elements of the problem you need to look into each basket.
+Looking deeper into these baskets will reveal inconsistencies, out of place items that need to be reconciled, reworked and resolve any inaccurate information.

 6 Identify Solutions